clausjuhl/images2pdf/README.md

 # images2pdf
-script that convert list of .jpg-, .jp2- or png-files to multipage pdf
+GUI-script that converts a folder of jpg-, jp2- or png-files to a single multipage pdf-file.